Frequently Asked Questions about the

 Who are we looking for?

-Graphic illustrators, up-and-coming artists, who are looking for a wonderful way to express themselves in a unique interpretation of Carolyn’s poetry and become published in a professional anthology.
+Established cartoonists and graphic illustrators, up-and-coming artists and skilled veterans - anyone who is looking for a wonderful way to express themselves in a unique interpretation of Carolyn’s poetry and become published in the first (of hopefully many) professionally published anthologies.

 What is this project about?